louishouette/tuber_hub/docs/tuber_hub/USER_PREFERENCES.md

 1. If it's a common preference type that needs validation, add it to the `TYPED_PREFERENCES` constant in the UserPreference model.
 2. Add convenience methods to the User model if needed.
-3. Update the settings page to include UI for managing the new preference.
+3. Update the user show page to include UI for managing the new preference in the appropriate tab section.
 4. Update this documentation.

 ## Best Practices